-- CBD Precinct Plan (various short to long-term projects) for the regeneration of the Pietermaritzburg CBD;
+- CBD Precinct Plan (various short to long-term projects) for the regeneration of the Pietermaritzburg CBD.

-- Hillcove mixed use development;
+- Hillcove mixed use development.

-- Camps Drift Waterfront development; and
+- Camps Drift Waterfront development.

-- Hesketh Estate
+- Hesketh Estate.

 - The proposed Goodall Development in Thornville is acknowledged.
-Due to the information having been received as this report was bring finalised, the details will only be incorporated into the SDF when stakeholder input is incorporated, after the consultation process.

-Available land for outward expansion is located towards the south east of the functional area.
+Available land for outward expansion is located towards the south-east of the functional area.
 Currently this land is earmarked for agricultural use and various tracts of land are marked as environmentally sensitive.
 Therefore, detailed specialist studies need to be conducted prior to development.
 It is estimated that households will increase by 11,661 households by 2050 within the CBD / Ashburton / Eastern Areas functional area.
-Nearly 74% of the future demand is within the low income group.
+Nearly 74% of the future demand is within the low-income group.
 These residents would rely on government subsidised housing.
-A gazetted PHSHDA is located within the FA as illustrated on Figure 39.
+A gazetted PHSHDA is located within the FA as illustrated on Figure 89.
 There are a number of government human settlement projects being implemented and planned and will provide 6,883 housing opportunities by 2030.

-New human settlement developments include the following (as illustrated on Figure 41):
+New human settlement developments include the following (as illustrated on Figure 89):

 - 1. The Hillcove mixed use development will provide 1,354 housing opportunities (290 middle income housing opportunities (conventional housing) and 1,064 high income opportunities (475 game reserve housing and 589 lifestyle village housing opportunities)). - 2.
 Camps Drift Waterfront mixed use development will provide 1,1316 apartments (756 social housing apartments and 560 bonded apartments). - 3.
 Hesketh Estate will provide 346 units in retirement estates and 713 high-income golf estate units. - 4.
-Signal Hill Housing Project provides 3,000 low cost housing, social housing and gap units. - 5.
+Signal Hill Housing Project provides 3,000 low-cost housing, social housing and gap units. - 5.
 Redevelopment of the Scottsville bowling club for mixed use development comprising of residential apartments and student accommodation. - 6.
 CRU Development at Northern Gateway (Jika Joe) comprising of 1,164 low-income apartments. - 7.
 MKMVA residential planning programme.
 The program is intended to release land for military veterans housing. - 8.
 Glenwood Integrated Residential Human Settlements project The project will provide 3,000 residential units for low-income residents. - 9.
-Ethembeni Integrated Residential Parogramme An integrated housing project providing 3,000 units and a 60,000-grave cemetery.
+Ethembeni Integrated Residential Programme An integrated housing project providing 3,000 units and a 60,000-grave cemetery.